mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 keyVaultNamespace
 ^^^^^^^^^^^^^^^^^
-The key vault namespace refers to a collection that contains all data keys used for encryption and decryption (aka the key vault collection).
+The key vault collection namespace refers to a collection that contains all data keys used for encryption and decryption (aka the key vault collection).
 Data keys are stored as documents in a special MongoDB collection.
 Data keys are protected with encryption by a KMS provider (AWS KMS or a local master key).